 You may be eyeing your IT costs and wondering if there is any way to minimize those line items.
-Here at Spire, we believe we function as your IT consultant as much as your IT service provider.
-Our advice to any client is to leverage the expertise of an IT professional so you don’t increase costs on IT solutions that won’t work for you.
+Here at Spire, we believe we should function just as much as your IT consultant as your IT service provider.
+Our advice to any client is to leverage the expertise of an IT professional so you don’t end up wasting money on IT solutions that won’t work for you.
+We’re in the IT business so you don’t have to be.

 We have taken the time to define our spending approach and have developed four steps to take when reevaluating your IT budget.
-They will get you on track for investing in reliable IT services.
+Though we can’t promise these steps will save you tons of money, they will get you on track for investing in reliable IT services.
 If you’d like help evaluating what IT services best fit your company, give us a call, and we would be happy to help you out.

-Step 1: Take stock of your current IT solutions and expenses.
+Step 1: Take stock of your current solutions and expenses.

 When evaluating, ask yourself these questions: